danelh/verbs/info.md

 ### Save session parameters

 Selecting the inflections and auto verbs-generation settings might be tedious, especially when we are using them for long.
-In order to avoid re-selection of those parameters,  the selected parameters are saved in address bar of the browser.
-Every change of the selected inflections or every click on "generate" button, will trigger a change in the address bar that will contain the selected parameters.
-If you want to save the settings simply copy the like for the address bar and save it for future use.
-When you use this like the Trainer will open with the selected parameters, and the verbs already generated - so you can start practice right away.
+In order to avoid re-selection of those parameters each time we open the Trainer,  the selected parameters are saved in address bar of the browser.
+Every change of the selected inflections or every click on "generate" button, will trigger a change in the address bar that will contain the newly-selected parameters.
+If you want to save the settings, simply copy the line of the address bar and save it for future use.
+When you use that link, the Trainer will be opened with the selected parameters, and with the verbs already generated - so you can start practice right away.

 If you want to save the verbs themselves (rather than the verbs-generation parameters), you should copy the text in the [verbs box](#verb-selection), and save this text for future use.
 To use the saved list, you have to paste it in the verbs box.